practicalli/clojure/docs/install/index.md

 # Install Clojure

-Clojure CLI is the minimum Clojure environment, although a [Clojure aware editor](/clojure/clojure-editors/) with a and Clojure LSP server
+Clojure CLI is the minimum Clojure environment, although a [Clojure aware editor](/clojure/clojure-editors/) with Clojure LSP server is highly recommeded.

 Clojure CLI provide the foundation for Clojure development, providing a simple and configurable way to: